PhD Studentship (Fee waiver and Bursary)

 About the Studentship:

-A three-year studentship is offered, intended to start in January 2020, providing a tax-free stipend of £16,000 per annum plus tuition fees at the UK/EU rate.
-Due to funding restrictions, this studentship is only available to UK/EU candidates.
+A 3-year studentship is offered, intended to start in Sept.
+2022, providing a tax-free stipend of £16,062 per annum plus tuition fees at the UK rate.
+Due to funding restrictions, this studentship is only available as a full-time position and to candidates classified as “home students” paying UK fees.

-Applicants should have, or expect to achieve, a first Honours degree (or equivalent; a 2:1 degree qualification would be the minimum) in a relevant discipline and a relevant Masters degree at the time they begin the studentship.
-The ideal candidate will have experience in body image and/or sports science research, and will be adept at quantitative research design and methods, as well as qualitative research methods.
+Applicants should have a minimum of a 2.1 Honours degree in a relevant discipline and either a relevant level 7 (or equivalent) qualification (e.g., Masters degree) or relevant experience in working in a research environment (e.g. as a research assistant).
 An IELTS (Academic) score of 6.5 minimum (or equivalent) is essential for candidates for whom English is not their first language.

 How to apply:

-Please ensure the reference 'Division of Psychology Studentship: The impact of strength-and-conditioning exercise programmes on body image’ is clearly stated on page 4 of the application form, under the title ‘Outline of your proposed research’.
-Within this section, applicants must include a 500-word outline of the proposed research in relation to the research title.
+Please ensure the reference ‘PhD Studentship: Lost at Sea – Distribution, Impacts and Policy Interventions of Marine Cigarette Butt Litter’ is clearly stated on the application form, under the title ‘Outline of your proposed research’.
+Within this section of the application form, applicants should include a 500-word outline of the skills that they would bring to this research project.

-Interviews are scheduled to take place during the week beginning 11th November 2019.
+Interviews are scheduled to take place on Thursday 16 June 2022.

 We value diversity at Anglia Ruskin University and welcome applications from all sections of the community.